-I have a lot of experience with these stations!
+I have extensive experience with these stations.

 My first Amtrak adventure started at the Sturtevant Depot, one of many unstaffed Amtrak stations, where I boarded Amtrak’s Hiawatha.
 These days, all my cross-country train trips begin at the unstaffed Sturtevant Depot, and I use the train to catch flights!

-What are unstaffed Amtrak Stations?
+What are unstaffed Amtrak stations?

-How to Find Out if Your Amtrak Station is Unstaffed.
+How to Find Out if Your Amtrak Station Is Unstaffed

-With the Amtrak app, click the “more” button on the bottom right, then click on the Amtrak Infomation button, then slide right, and either scroll through for your station or enter it in the search bar.
+With the Amtrak app, click the “More” button at the bottom right, then select the “Amtrak Information” button.
+Slide right and either scroll through for your station or enter it in the search bar.

 If your stop is a flag stop, the train only stops if someone has a ticket to board or depart.

-Who owns & operates Amtrak’s unstaffed stations?
+Who owns and operates Amtrak’s unstaffed stations?

 What to Expect at Unstaffed Amtrak Stations